Best cheap blenders of 2024 in the UK - I've tested these affordable blenders, all under £70

 Not as practical for coarse mixtures

 Perhaps the best known smoothie-making brand out there, Nutribullet has a huge range of blenders.
-The 600 series, though, is the original and, we would argue, one of the best.
+The 600 series, though, is the original and, I would argue, one of the best.
 The no-frills appliance is sleek and compact (although it’s not the smallest on this list) and is button-free.
 It only has one function – to blend at a speed of 20,000 rpm – but safe to say it carries out its sole duty effectively.
-We whizzed up ice and frozen ingredients easily, pouring out velvety smooth mixtures in less than a minute.
+I whizzed up ice and frozen ingredients easily, pouring out velvety smooth mixtures in less than a minute.

-The blades are specially designed to extract all the goodness from each ingredient for smoothies (not leaving chunks behind in the cup), but because they’re so low to the base, we struggled to scrape out thicker mixtures like pesto from underneath them.
+The blades are specially designed to extract all the goodness from each ingredient for smoothies (not leaving chunks behind in the cup), but because they’re so low to the base, I struggled to scrape out thicker mixtures like pesto from underneath them.
 That said, it still did a decent job on those nuts and herbs.

 Best cheap blender for single portions